 My top firewise succulents are quite common and start easily from cuttings.
-If you live in a fire-prone, backcountry area, consider them one more weapon in your arsenal against wildfire by planting them around your property's perimeter.
+If you live in a fire-prone, backcountry area, consider them one more weapon in your arsenal against wildfire, ideally by planting them around your property's perimeter.

 In combination, these readily available succulents make beautiful, low-water landscape plants.
 This garden, for example, originated entirely from cuttings:

 Opuntia (paddle cactus)